OleksandrStetsenko/SpringExample/README.md

     <span class="keyword">public</span> String add(<span class="annotation">@ModelAttribute</span>(<span class="string">"personAttribute"</span>) Person person) {
   logger.debug(<span class="string">"Received request to add new person"</span>);

-     <span class="comment">// The "personAttribute" model has been passed to the controller from the JSP</span>
+     <span class="comment">// The "personAttribute" model has been passed to the home.stetsenko.controller from the JSP</span>
      <span class="comment">// We use the name "personAttribute" because the JSP uses that name</span>

   <span class="comment">// Call PersonService to do the actual adding</span>